We tried the viral pore-exposing clay mask loved by Kourtney Kardashian – but are we using clay masks all wrong?

 As well as the mask itself, look at the packaging it comes in.
 Check if the sleeve is recyclable.
 Sheet masks tend to come in tearable plastic packets which might have the 'recyclable' logo on but also may not be widely recycled.

 Eye gels are particularly problematic when it comes to packaging.
 Because they’re so delicate they’re often attached to a little plastic tray to protect them from tearing.
-To get around this we recommend Pixi’s FortifEYE patches, £22, which come in one big tub filled with 30 pairs of under-eye gels.
-Yes, the pot will need to be recycled, but it’s a lot less plastic-waste than a tray for each pair.
+Get around this by buying multi-boxes of the under-eye heroes.
+Pixi’s FortifEYE patches, £22, come in a tub filled with 30 pairs of under-eye gels.
+Yes, the pot will need to be recycled, but it’s a lot less plastic waste than a tray for each pair.
+Inc.Redible's Hydrogel Avocado Eye Masks, £17.99, come in a pot of 20 too, as do Patchology's FlashPatch Restoring Night Eye Gels, which come in a pack of 30 for £54.

 There's still a long way to go to before sheet masks will be considered 'good' for the environment, but with companies making strides towards recyclable packaging and new biodegradable materials, we're well on the way.

-Irish brand Bog Skincare harness the anti-ageing powers of peat in their products to help skin hold onto moisture.
-All of Bog's products are sustainably sourced and 5 per cent of every sale is donated to Friends of the Earth, a charity working to protect the natural world.
-Even better, they've teamed up with Teracycle and every order is sent with a free-post returns bag so the packaging can be recycled correctly,
+Irish brand Bog Skincare harness the anti-ageing powers of peat in its products to help skin hold onto moisture.
+All of Bog's products are sustainably sourced and five per cent of every sale is donated to Friends of the Earth, a charity working to protect the natural world.
+Even better, the brand has teamed up with Teracycle and every order is sent with a free-post returns bag so the packaging can be recycled correctly.

 Mij Masks have been flying in and out of stock ever since presenter Maya Jama launched them in December 2020.
 Well aware of the number of sheet masks and their packaging that create landfill, Maya worked hard to make hers as sustainable as possible.
 The face masks are made of bio-cellulose, a compostable carbon-positive fibre, produced through the fermentation of coconut water.
 The foil pouches are non-recyclable (as with most sheet masks), however the face masks are free of disposable plastic inserts and the boxes are made from FSC card, ethically sourced from responsibly managed forests.
 They're sent out in non-toxic and home compostable mailer bags from sustainable packing brand Noissue.
 Plus for every order placed Noissue plants trees in areas of need.